 The most important streets are Piazza Banchi, Via San Luca, Via del Campo & Via Pre, Via Lomellini, Via Cairoli and Via Garibaldi.
 Also have a look at Via Balbi and in the Principe area is where you can find students, libraries, part of the University of Genoa, and its cafeteria.

 SEE THE PORTO ANTICO, THE OLD PORT

 This place has been upgraded to be ready for big events such as the G8 Summit (2001) and Genova European City of Culture (2004), becoming now a great place to stroll around.
-Here you can find the Acquario di Genova, the Galeone (a pirate boat used to shoot a Polanski movie), the Biosfera and the Bigo: an elevator from which you can get a great view of the port and the city’s historic centre.
+Here you can find the Acquario di Genova (you can buy a “skip-the-line” ticket here), the Galeone (a pirate boat used to shoot a Polanski movie), the Biosfera and the Bigo: an elevator from which you can get a great view of the port and the city’s historic centre.
 In the summer nights is very likely to find artists performing live music, especially in the widening in front of the ice-skating rink placed on the sea.
 Unusual, isnt it?
-In this area you can also admire a long line of yatches that show off all their luxury, bars and restaurants for all budgets.
+In this area, you can also admire a long line of yatches that show off all their luxury, bars and restaurants for all budgets.

 SHOPPING IN VIA XX SETTEMBRE AND ITS SURROUNDING STREETS

 To go shopping start from Piazza de Ferrari go down in street Via XX Settembre (also written as Via Venti Settembre) and the pedestrian street Via San Vincenzo.
 In these streets you will find the main world-known stores such as H&M, Zara, Intimissimi, just to name a few.
 If you prefer high fashion and expensive brands, have a look in the classy Via Roma to find Louis Vuitton or Dolce & Gabbana to get your pocket much lighter! 😉